bwu99/nov2020_homework/README.md

   - if you choose python, create jupyter notebook file
   - all script shall be runnable by simply cloning to local folder
 - **Due: before November 23rd, 2020 5pm ET**
+- Hints:
+  - make your code neat and self explanatory
+  - in summary report, try to provide insights and conclusions

 ## Assignment 1: Power Calendar function
 #### Objective: write R/Python function giving number of hours by iso/peak.type/period